 "Nothing," Helen says.
 "I just opened my eyes and missed you!"

-It ain't Gene Krupa, but the greedhead is the same actor who played the wiseass crime reporter with the dizzy dame in 1948's SCARED TO DEATH.
-A film that I, Ken Hanke, and one-teen other people recognizes as a modern shitass classic of surreal nigh-Bunuelian disconnect.
-This however, between the sickly jallopy sincerity of rube -----; the sweaty hostility of Victor Jory, the idiocy of Laird, and the duplicity of masochistic Marie Windsor.
+It ain't Gene Krupa, but the greedhead, Walt, is Douglas Fowley who played the wiseass crime reporter with the dizzy dame in 1948's SCARED TO DEATH.
+A film that I, Ken Hanke, and one other people recognize as a modern shitass classic of surreal nigh-Bunuelian frisson.
+CAT WOMEN, however, between the sickly jallopy sincerity of the rube sparks (William Phipps), the sweaty hostility of Victor Jory, the idiocy of Tufts, and the duplicity of masochistic Marie Windsor, has even more of it than ever.
 "They can, Kip!
 They control me!
-Laird knew more and they wanted me with him!" - the problem is of course we don't like Jory's stick-in-the-mud dickhead or ----- greedheaded capitalist or the greaser rube, they're all despicable - as if America's doucheness is divided up.
-You can't deny it's an effective Colonialism memtaphor - Walt as the East India Trading Company ("You're too smart, baby -- I like 'em stupid"); Jory as the sweaty military strategists and paranoid Tories; Laird as the stick-upper-lapsed Colonel Blimp, Marie Windsor as the future generations hearts and minds, and the rube as--well--the canon fodder, which is why we fight.
+Laird knew more and they wanted me with him!" - the problem is of course we don't like Jory's stick-in-the-mud dickhead or Fowley's greedheaded capitalist or the greaser rube, they're all comically broad, but you can't deny it's an effective Colonialism memtaphor - Walt as the East India Trading Company ("You're too smart, baby -- I like 'em stupid"); Jory as the sweaty military strategists and paranoid Tories; Laird as the stick-upper-lapsed Colonel Blimp, Marie Windsor as the future generations hearts and minds, Phipps as--well--the canon fodder.
+He'd like to take one of the cat girls, Lambda, to the beach and have, what do you call it?
+A Coke.
+That's what he likes best.

 Irresistible in its graceless charm and missing--thankfully--any sense of self-awareness or wit, MOON manages to forget more about male-female relationships than the entire rom-com genre will ever remember.
 Whether convulsing in alcohol withdrawal, or fuzzily fading in and out of stoned consciousness, CAT WOMEN is like some strange oxygen-enriched air magically adhering to the dark side of the moon for only you and your asleep, annoyed lover next to you to breathe.
 If someone else enters the room, its magic vanishes.
 It can't even hold up in a review like this.
 I don't know why I always defend it.
 I mean I love Lambda, and I love the dreamy flute passages by Elmer Bernstein.
 My favorite Bernstein?
-Ya, because I'll cry to WEST SIDE but I'll laugh an easter's wicked son through with ROBOT MONSTER and the CAT.
+Ya, because I'll cry to WEST SIDE but I'll laugh without end at ROBOT MONSTER and the CAT.

 Cinema and viewing, especially late night semi-conscious viewing, is just like that..
 I figure this, if I enjoy CAT WOMEN OF THE MOON, I know I am too drunk to drive.
 Or at the very least, don't need to go out.